neha-kay/Kiko-plus/_posts/2017-06-02-footsteps.md

 * Ghana - Once again, met some of the greatest people ever
 * United Kingdon - Studied abroad at Oxford, what's not to love?

-### To Return To . . . (in no particular order)
+### Countries I Want to Go Back To. . . (in no particular order)

 * Argentina and Chile - So much to see + absolutely beautiful, need to visit Patagonia
 * Brazil
-* Japan

 ### Great but Wouldn't Recommend Locations

-* South Korea - Kind of boring if you aren't a major k-pop fan
+* South Korea - I found it a bit boring 😕
 * Jamaica - Expensive and pretty creepy -- as a thrifty female, both of these are dealbreakers :/
 * Ecuador - Besides'Mitad del Mundo' found it a bit boring, comparatively speaking
 * Switzerland - Expensive *AF*